 10” handmade mandala created during the pandemic (spontaneous gel pen marks on purple poster paper) by Bryony

 "What is split off, not felt, remains the same.
 When it is felt, it changes.
 Most people don’t know this.....
 A few moments of feeling it in your body allows it to change.
 If there is in you something...unsound, let it inwardly be and breathe.
-That’s the only way it can evolve and change into the form it needs.”
+That’s how it can evolve and change into the form it needs.”

 2025 fees: